semgrep/semgrep-docs/docs/kb/semgrep-code/collect-cli-logs.md

 Sometimes it's helpful to separate findings from other scan logs.
 Using the following commands separates the two and allows for independent review of findings and scan behavior.

-Capture only findings in a file, print other logs to the terminal:
+Write only findings to a file, print other logs to the terminal:

 ```
 semgrep ci > semgrep.log
 ```

-Capture findings and other logs independently, each within files:
+Separate findings and logs by writing findings to `findings.txt` and logs to `semgrep.log` through either of the following commands:

 ```
 semgrep ci -o findings.txt 2> semgrep.log
 semgrep ci > findings.txt 2> semgrep.log
 ```

-Capture other logs in a file, print findings to the terminal:
+Write logs to a file, print findings to the terminal:

 ```
 semgrep ci 2> semgrep.log